5roop/task8/README.md

 common_voice_train_df.loc[:, "audio"] = common_voice_train_df.path.apply(load_audio)
 ```

 Running it in a script instead of in a notebook doesn't change the performance significantly.

+After a skype chat with Nikola it had been found that the data was sampled with 48kHz frequency instead of 16.
+That was corrected and new files are being transfered as we speak.